 In the case of 1920x1080, the image captured is 1,920 pixels wide by 1,080 pixels in height.
 The larger this number, the more detailed and clear your stream will be.

-With all these new words under your belt, you're well on your way to becoming a BoxCast streaming expert!
-Next, you'll want to be sure that you're using BoxCast's features to the best of your advantage.
+With all these new words under your belt, you're well on your way to becoming a streaming expert.
+You might want to check out our Buyer's Guide for Live Streaming.

 Image Source: hiroaki maeda via Flickr